natalieagus/50002/docs/Software/o_virtualmachine.md

 ### [Dual Mode Hardware Support](https://www.youtube.com/watch?v=4pizOgCT11k&t=1971s)

 Since the OS Kernel is a program that manages the execution of all other processes in the system, it is **crucial** to restrict access to the Kernel for **safety reasons**.
-We need to prevent a normal program from jumping to the address in memory that contains Kernel code and "hack" the system.
+We need to prevent a normal program from jumping to the address in memory that contains Kernel code and <span style="color:red; font-weight: bold;">compromise</span> the system.

 This **prevention** is done via **hardware**.
+The few sections below summarise how CPU hardware prevents access to restricted *Kernel* space (the memory region where the Kernel program resides).

 #### PC31: Kernel and User Mode
 Firstly, we need to establish some notion: